stardust-zip/dmp-project/README.md

 # DMP Smart City AI Platform - Developer Guide

-This guide will walk you through setting up your local environment, syncing our massive datasets, and spinning up the development servers.
+This guide will walk you through setting up your local environment, syncing our datasets, and spinning up the development servers.

 ## Prerequisites